ianclancy2014/DnD5eRandomGenerator/README.md

   This project can be used in part or in whole to help you run your Dungeons and Dragons games more efficiently.

 How to get started:
+  Until better functionality can be implemented, download the DnD5RandGen folder and open the index.html file in chrome.

 About the authors: